typelevel/cats-collections/benchmarks.md

 DList and Dequeue are both structures which are attractive in that the allow for fast append operations.
-Whereas `append` on the more famiiliar List structure is O(n) time, it is a constant time operation with these structures.
+Whereas `append` on the more familiar List structure is O(n) time, it is a constant time operation with these structures.
 This benchmark is just appending bundles of 10 elements, n times.